icpc/ccs-specs/Contest_Archive_Format.md

 ## Archive contents

-The package consists of a single directory containing files as described below, or alternatively, a ZIP compressed archive of the same files.
+The package consists of a single directory containing files as described below, or alternatively, a ZIP compressed archive of the directory.
 It is strongly recommended that the name of the directory or the base name of the archive match the contest ID, if a contest ID is specified.